KĀlachakra StŪpa

 Some of Relics Blessings the Space

-Buddha Shakyamuni & Early Buddhist Relics
+Buddha Śhakyamuni & Early Buddhist Relics

-• Part of Buddha Shakyamuni’s finger
+• Part of Buddha Śhakyamuni’s finger received in Tibet

 Great Yogis and Masters of India and Tibet